tj/should.js/Readme.md

 ## assert extras

 As mentioned above, _should_ extends node's _assert_.
-The returned object from `require('should')` is thus similar to the returned object from `require('assert')`, but it has one extra convenience method:
+The returned object from `require('should')` is thus similar to the returned object from `require('assert')`, but it also has one extra convenience method:
 ```javascript
 should.exist('hello')
 should.exist([])